XTLS/Xray-docs-next/docs/en/config/transports/httpupgrade.md

 > `acceptProxyProtocol`: true | false

-For inbounds only.
-Specifies whether to accept the PROXY protocol.
+Only used for inbound; indicates whether to accept PROXY protocol.

-The [PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) is used to pass the real IP address and port of a connection along. **Ignore it if you have no knowledge regarding this**.
+[PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) is dedicated to passing the real source IP and port of the request. **If you don't know what it is, please ignore this item for now.**

-Common reverse proxies (e.g. HAProxy, NGINX) and VLESS fallbacks xver can be configured for its inclusion.
+Common reverse proxy software (such as HAProxy, Nginx) can be configured to send it.
+VLESS fallbacks xver can also send it.

-When `true`, the downstream must first send PROXY protocol version 1 or 2 after establishing the underlying TCP connection, or the connection will be closed.
+When set to `true`, after the underlying TCP connection is established, the requester must send PROXY protocol v1 or v2 first; otherwise, the connection will be closed.

 > `path`: string

-HTTP path used by the HTTPUpgrade connection.
-Defaults to `"/"`.
+The HTTP path used by HTTPUpgrade.
+Default value is `"/"`.

-If the `path` property include an `ed` query field (e.g. `/mypath?ed=2560`), "early data" will be used to decrease latency, with the value defining the threshold of the first packet's size.
-If the size of the first packet exceeds the defined value, "early data" will not be applied.
-The recommended value is `2560`.
+If the client path contains the `ed` parameter (e.g., `/mypath?ed=2560`), `Early Data` will be enabled to reduce latency.
+The value represents the threshold for the first packet length.
+If the first packet length exceeds this value, `Early Data` will not be enabled.
+The recommended value is 2560.

 > `host`: string

-HTTP Host sent by the HTTPUpgrade connection.
-Empty by default.
-If this value is empty on the server, the host header sent by clients will not be validated.
+The host sent in the HTTP request of HTTPUpgrade.
+Default value is empty.
+If the server-side value is empty, the host value sent by the client is not verified.

-If the `Host` header has been defined on the server in any way, the server will validate if the `Host` header matches.
+When this value is specified on the server, or specified in `headers`, it will verify whether it is consistent with the host requested by the client.

-The current priority of the `Host` header sent by clients: `host` > `headers` > `address`
+Priority of the host sent by the client: `host` > `headers` > `address`

 > `headers`: map \{string: string\}

-Customized HTTP headers defined in key-value pairs.
-Defaults to empty.
+Client-only.
+Custom HTTP headers.
+A key-value pair, where each key represents the name of an HTTP header, and the corresponding value is a string.

+Default value is empty.